Buy or Sell Celsius Holdings Inc. (CELH) Stock Now | Don't Try to Be a Top Gun

 CELH’s Market Performance

-CELH stocks went down by -7.05% for the week, with a monthly drop of -40.79% and a quarterly performance of -55.81%, while its annual performance rate touched -31.95%.
-The volatility ratio for the week stands at 10.10% while the volatility levels for the past 30 days are set at 8.14% for Celsius Holdings Inc..
-The simple moving average for the period of the last 20 days is -24.92% for CELH stocks with a simple moving average of -39.45% for the last 200 days.
+CELH stocks went up by 2.57% for the week, with a monthly drop of -38.38% and a quarterly performance of -53.91%, while its annual performance rate touched -15.64%.
+The volatility ratio for the week stands at 11.48% while the volatility levels for the past 30 days are set at 9.20% for Celsius Holdings Inc..
+The simple moving average for the period of the last 20 days is -16.72% for CELH stocks with a simple moving average of -38.05% for the last 200 days.

 Analysts’ Opinion of CELH